clairernovotny/ReferenceGenerator/readme.md

 If you have existing package dependencies in your nuspec in the group that aren't picked up by this tool, they'll be silently ignored.
 This could happen in the case where a HintPath to a Package is missing and the package could not be detected.

-When you author your nuspec package, make sure that your library goes into the `\lib\dotnet` directory.
+When you author your nuspec package, make sure that your library goes into the `\lib\netstandard1.x` directory, where x depends on your library.
+PCL 259's are all `netstandard1.0`.

-## Packages containing `dotnet` and existing libraries
+## Packages containing `netstandard` and existing libraries
-If you have a package that contains a `dotnet` group and targets both new and old platforms, you might need an extra step in your nuspec.
-This depends on what packages you actually reference in your dotnet section.
-You might need to add some or all of the following:
+If you have a package that contains a `netstandard` group and targets both new and old platforms, you might need an extra step in your nuspec.
+This depends on what packages you actually reference in your `netstandard` section.
+You might need to add some or all of the following.
+The 2.0 version will add these (and more) to minimize the impact on users with `packages.config`:
 ```xml
 <group targetFramework="net45" />
 <group targetFramework="wp8" />